The money is in the list.

 One of my favorite sites, Copyblogger, does this well.
-When you sign up for their email list, period of time you get instant access to a selection of resources.
+When you sign up for their email list, for a short period of time you get instant access to a selection of resources.
 They follow this up with a series of emails pointing to new resources.
 All of these offer incredible value to new and experienced bloggers.

-Think how you can build period.
+Think about how you can build period.
 This makes it easier to turn a lead into a client further down the line.

 #2 Ask Questions